sidecus/zyin.intentbot/README.md

 If you are using Azure Bot Servie, good news, it's also simple.
 Just inherit your intent context from ```AuthIntentContext``` instead of ```IntentContext```.
 Now your intent will trigger the OAuth flow (you'll need to specify the ```OAuthConnectionName``` setting in appSettings.json.
 I am sure you can figure that part out. :)

 Check the sample project for more details, especially Startup.cs and files under /sample/Areas.

+## Other helper classes
+There are quite a few helper classes to make your coding even more efficient.
+This includes:
+- ```ImageIntentResponseIntentHandler``` to handle simple responses with image
+- ```JsonCardResponseIntentHandler``` to handle simple response with static JSON based adaptive card
+- ```JsonAdaptiveCard``` to help produce AdaptiveCard responses from JSON file (with naive formatting capability)
+- ```OBOTokenService``` to exchange AAD token with different services
+- ```AADv2HttpService``` to make it easier to create new AAD Bearer token based RESTful service clients
+- and much more

 # Enjoy and Happy Coding!